Skoptsy: History

 His followers organized to locate and free him.
 He was found living in Irkutsk, and managed to escape and move to Moscow in 1795.
 In 1797, he moved to Saint Petersburg where, according to Skoptsy accounts, he was interviewed by Tsar Paul I. He claimed to be the Tsar's father, Peter III (who had been assassinated in 1762), following which Paul I had him confined to the madhouse at Obukhov hospital.

 He was released in 1802.
 For the next eighteen years, until 1820, he lived in Saint Petersburg, in the house of one of his disciples.
 He received double homage as Christ and tsar, identifying himself as both Tsar Peter III and as Christ Returned.

-Peter had been popular among the Raskolniks (schismatics, or dissidents) because he granted them liberty of conscience, and among the peasants because when pillaging the convents he divided their lands among the labourers.
-Selivanov claimed the title "God of Gods and King of Kings", and announced his accomplishment of the salvation of believers through castration.
+Peter had been popular among the Raskolniks (dissidents) because he granted them liberty of conscience, and among the peasants because when pillaging the convents he divided their lands among the labourers.
+Selivanov claimed the title "God of Gods and King of Kings", and proclaimed salvation of believers through castration.

 Selivanov succeeded in gaining followers even among the upper classes of Saint Petersburg.

 When the Governor General of Saint Petersburg, Mikhail Miloradovich, learned that two of his nephews, as well as several members of the guards regiments and sailors, were members of the sect, he asked the imperial government to intervene.
-Eventually, in June 1820, it was decided to once again arrest Selivanov, and confine him to Evfimiev monastery in Suzdal, where he remained until his death in 1832, allegedly his hundredth year.
+Eventually, in June 1820, it was decided to arrest Selivanov again and confine him to Spaso-Evfimiev monastery (Monastery of Saint Euthymius) in Suzdal, where he remained until his death in 1832, allegedly his hundredth year.
 During his stay in Suzdal, his followers continued to plead for his release.
 Although this was denied, Selivanov was free to receive visitors in the monastery, and his followers worshipped him there.
 He also left writings, known under the title The Message (Послание) and Harvest (Страды), as well as nine letters addressed to the priest Sergeyev.